Sonic Gems

 Sonic Gems are developer-focused airdrop points designed to reward apps for driving user engagement and innovation.
 These Gems can be redeemed for S tokens, which apps can then distribute as rewards to their users.

 This system helps apps grow by driving consistent user activity and maintaining long-term engagement.
-Gems are distributed across multiple seasons, ensuring a dynamic and sustainable reward structure.
-The first season is set to end around June 2025.

 What are Sonic Gems?